pmrv/CoPanzers/README.md

 # PyTanks (name change pending)
-Attempt at a (programmable) shot'em up game based on an entity-component-system, requires Python3, [pygame][] and [ecs][].
+Attempt at a (programmable) shoot'em up game based on an entity-component-system, requires Python3, [pygame][] and [ecs][].

 ## Running